-- Target disk mode Mac helps to recover data from unbootable and corrupted Mac devices.
+- Target Disk Mode in Mac helps to recover data from unbootable and corrupt Mac devices.

-- Target disk mode is also helpful in transferring data between two computers in cases where you have to depend on any external hard drive for the data transferring process.
+- TDM is also helpful in transferring data between two computers in cases where you have to depend on any external hard drive for the data transferring process.

-- Basically, booting Mac in target disk mode will make it more suitable for transferring large size videos, photos, text documents, etc. to another Mac.
+- Basically, booting Mac in TDM will make it more suitable for transferring large-size videos, photos, text documents, etc. to another Mac.

-- TDM is also helpful in transferring data from Mac in cases where your Mac display is not properly visible or working.
+- TDM is also helpful in transferring data from Mac when the display is not properly visible or working.

 - To start with, you need to have two Mac computers to boot in target disk mode for transferring data.
-One from where you want to transfer data called Target Mac and the other Mac computer to save the transferred data from Target Mac known as Host Mac.
+The system to transfer data is called Target Mac and the other to save the transferred data Mac is known as Host Mac.

-- Transferring Mac data in target disk mode also requires a connecting cable such as FireWire or Thunderbolt with necessary adapters such as FireWire to Thunderbolt, etc.
+- Transferring Mac data in target disk mode also requires connecting cables like FireWire or Thunderbolt with necessary adapters such as FireWire to Thunderbolt, etc will do good.